 Why is Aligned Elements not validated by Aligned AG?

 Aligned Elements falls into the GAMP 5 Software category 4 - "Configurable Software".
-AE is a highly configurable software with the purpose of mapping the customers QMS, as opposed to force the customer to change his processes and templates to match Aligned Elements.
+AE is a highly configurable software with the purpose of mapping the customer's QMS, as opposed to forcing the customer to change his processes and templates to match Aligned Elements.

 As mentioned, we do supply a number of useful tools to make the validation process faster.

 What do I need in order to validate Aligned Elements?

 Even though ISO 13485:2016 and FDA 21 CFR 820 require Computer Systems used in the Quality Management System to be validated, they do not explicitly described how to do it.
 This is up to each organisation to decide.

 With no intention to be a complete listing, you need at least the following things: